 A small, handheld device used to smoke cannabis.
 Pipes are available in most dispensaries and in any smoke shop.
-Cannabis flower is packed into the bowl, which as the name suggests is the bowl-shaped area that holds the flower.
+Cannabis flower is packed into the bowl, which as the name suggests is the bowl-shaped area that holds the marijuana.
 When using a pipe to smoke cannabis, it is important to cover the carb, or hole found on the side of the bowl where the flower is packed.

 She bought her husband a glass pipe for his birthday.

 He had a bong and rolling papers, but he found the easiest and quickest way to smoke was with his pipe.

 More About Pipes

 Pipes date all the way to at least 4,000 years, with evidence discovered in ancient Egypt.
 Remains of pipes and tobacco leaves have been found in Egyptian sarcophagi from as early as 2000 BC.
 Ceremonial pipes have also been used by Native Americans throughout history, in prayer ceremonies (the smoke produced by the pipe was thought to carry prayers to spirits), in war (symbolic “peace pipes” were presented as a gesture of good will), and as part of social gatherings.

 Pipes have also been used throughout history as a method for smoking cannabis.
 Holy men, known as Sadhus in India and the Middle East used “dry pipes” as an alternative smoking mechanism to the more popular hookah.

 Today, pipes are one of the most popular devices for smoking cannabis flower thanks to their wide availability, ease of use, affordable prices, as well as the variety of types, colors, and styles.
 While pipes are widely used and sold, they haven’t been without legal controversy.